Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-WebRTC/README.md

 RTCCall *currentVideoCall = [[ServicesManager sharedInstance].rtcService beginNewOutgoingCallWithContact:_aContact withFeatures:(RTCCallFeatureAudio)];
 ```

- This will begin a new call with selected contact and notify **kRTCServiceDidAddCallNotification**
+ This will begin a new call with selected contact and notify **kTelephonyServiceDidAddCallNotification**

 ```objective-c
 -(void)didCallSuccess:(NSNotification *)notification {